-The human guidebook for switching to barefoot footwear
+The importance switching to HUMAN footwear

-What is barefoot footwear?
+What is human (aka barefoot/minimal) footwear?

 You would think that all shoes are designed to be healthy for your feet, posture and movement……FALSE.
 Most modern shoes prevent our feet from functioning as they were designed – humans evolved to be barefoot and that’s how our feet function best.
 They splay nice and wide when we’re upright, the muscles of the foot should be strong and active to support a stable arch in the foot and our ankle muscles are plenty capable of absorbing the impact forces of activities like running.
-Barefoot footwear lets your foot act like its barefoot while providing a single important benefit: protecting the sole of your foot from damage.
+Human footwear lets your foot act like its barefoot while providing a single important benefit: protecting the sole of your foot from damage.

 When most people hear of someone walking around barefoot they think of little kids or hippies.
 Yes a lot of “hippies” are commonly barefoot and they’re onto something (no offense to hippies, they live a type of life more people need to strive towards).
 Going barefoot is about escaping the crappy footwear that dominates the global footwear market today and includes wearing shoes that let your feet act as they would if you were unshod (completely barefoot).